carousel banner image

 • Reflect on professional development and personal growth through the educational experience.

-This is an RCSI programme, run in association with Irish Hospice Foundation.
+This is an RCSI programme, run in association with the Irish Hospice Foundation.
 It is accredited by RCSI and National University of Ireland as a Level 9 qualification.

 This course design supports the European Credit Transfer System (ECTS).
 RCSI and NUI have awarded the course 20 credits.